amkozlov/raxml-ng/README.md

 ## Computing TBE support with extra information

 Here is one example call which computes TBE support scores as well as the extra table and the extra array.
-It uses the cutoff value 0.3 for that:
+It uses the cutoff value 0.3 for that.
+It uses 10 threads:
 ```
-./raxml-ng --support --tree REF.nw --bs-trees BS.nw --bs-metric TBE --extra tbe_extra_table,tbe_extra_array,tbe-cutoff{0.3}
+./raxml-ng --support --tree REF.nw --bs-trees BS.nw --bs-metric TBE --extra tbe_extra_table,tbe_extra_array,tbe-cutoff{0.3} --threads 10
 ```

 If you don't understand what this is, please read our paper at (TODO: Insert DOI) and its supplementary text (TODO: Insert DOI).